followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeView/4 Events/selectionChanged.md

 ===========================================================================

 <!--shortDescription-->
-Raised after selecting an item or clearing its selection.
+Raised when a tree view item is selected or the selection is canceled.
 <!--/shortDescription-->

 <!--fullDescription-->